 For every bottle of wine purchased this December, Lost Acres Vineyard will donate $1 to a local nonprofit.
 At no extra cost, customers can stock up on holiday wine and know that they are giving back to the community at the same time.

 As an added twist, customers will get to decide where their dollars will go.
 All month long, each bottle of Lost Acres wine purchased will earn customers a Token of Gratitude to deposit in the gift box of one of the featured nonprofits.
 At the end of the month, Lost Acres Vineyard will donate 1$ for each token deposited.

-Lost Acres Vineyard has carefully selected four organizations to team up with for this initiative, which will provide aid to veterans, the food-insecure, those going through health crises and homeless animals in our community.
-Vineyard customers will have the choice of giving their token to Fresh Access of Granby, One Call Away of Southwick, Bandit’s Place of East Hartland, VetDogs Puppy Prison Program of Somers
+Lost Acres Vineyard has carefully selected four organizations to team up with for this initiative.
+Vineyard customers will have the choice of giving their token to Fresh Access of Granby, Angel Horses, Granby Land Trust and Achilles.

 Each year, Fresh Access donates more than six tons of healthy produce raised by Holcomb Farm to more than 1,000 people.
 Roughly speaking, that’s $25,000 worth of nutritious, local produce annually.
 Fresh Access works with the following groups The Wheeler Clinic utilizes Holcomb Farm produce in its community kitchen and in its comprehensive wellness and nutrition programming at their holistic health campus in the Asylum Hill neighborhood;

 The Hartford-based Hispanic Health Council, whose mission is to improve the health and social well-being of Latinos and other diverse communities;

 The Granby Senior Center, which distributes our produce to Granby’s senior citizens, many of whom are on fixed incomes and do not have easy access to fresh produce;